mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

   - better address potential issues with the status quo in the Introduction
   - removing plural Registration Entity references
   - clarify the intent of the authentication requirements
+  - clarify the text about not having secrets in the _delegate TXT record.

 ## regext Version 05